tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/blockchain/@dantheman/blockchain-utxo-model-is-a-dead-end-for-general-purpose-applications), by Dan Larimer, April 2017</span>

+#### Blockchain State Representation should be Abstract and not part of Consensus

+Today I would like to make the argument that the exact form the game state takes is irrelevant so long as all players agree on the validity of new game inputs.
+Stated another way, I am going to argue that there is no need to reach consensus on a canonical global state that can be represented by a hash.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/etheruem/@dantheman/blockchain-state-representation-should-be-abstract-and-not-part-of-consensus), by Dan Larimer, April 2017</span>

 #### Blockchain UTXO Model is a Dead End for General Purpose Applications

 Bitcoin was the first cryptocurrency to introduce the UTXO (Unspent Transaction Output) model for tracking database state.
 Every Bitcoin transaction consumes (spends) outputs from prior transactions and produces new outputs to be consumed by future transactions.